Modern Dharma: Seeking Family Well-Being in Middle-Class Nepal

 SINHAS, 2021

-This paper investigates the emergence of friendship associations (guthis) in Bhaktapur, Nepal.
+This qualitative research paper investigates the emergence of friendship associations (guthis) in Bhaktapur, Nepal.
 It addresses three interconnected questions: why are friendship guthis progressively taking the funerary function that was once the exclusive role of the (pre-existing) shi guthi?
 Why are friendship guthis with an economic function so widespread when the shi guthi was not known for this role?
 And why is it so important that the help received is “heartfelt”?
 I argue that while building on pre-existing practices of socialization (such as that of the guthi institution) and on the morality of help and reciprocity, the relatively new institution of the friendship guthi plays a crucial role in the networking between households, allowing local families to navigate vulnerability in a climate of dramatic social and economic transformation.

 Current Anthropology, 2021

 By developing the artistic style of abstract realism, this work in the medium of oil painting and digital elaboration focuses on the story of Maya, a Nepali woman who, by rebelling against constraining social norms in relation to gender roles and household hierarchy, is said to be possessed by evil spirits.
-Through portraitures and selected scenes, this visual account portrays a changing society, revealing the desire of young people to move toward egalitarian relations despite the risk of incurring social condemnation.
+Through portraitures and selected scenes, this ethnographic visual account portrays a changing society, revealing the desire of young people to move toward egalitarian relations despite the risk of incurring social condemnation.

-The question of Expression When Using Art as a Research Method in Anthropology: Notes for the Anthropologist-Artist
+The Question of Expression When Using Art as a Research Method in Anthropology: Notes for the Anthropologist-Artist

 Bloomsbury, 2022